Good Girl (Alexis Jordan song): Chart performance

 On February 24, 2011 "Good Girl" debuted at number eighteen in Ireland, and has since peaked at number fifteen.
 In the United Kingdom, the song debuted at number six for the week ending date March 5, 2011, becoming Jordan's second top-ten single in the UK.
 In the United States, the song debuted at number fourteen on Billboard's Hot Dance Club Songs chart on the issue dated March 19, 2011.
 It reached the top of the chart on the issue dated April 30, 2011, becoming Jordan's second consecutive number-one hit in the US.

 Music video

-The music video was directed by Erik White, it premiered on 25 January 2011 and was filmed late December 2010.
+The music video was directed by Erik White, it premiered on 25 January 2011 and was filmed late in December 2010.
 The video commences with Jordan walking down a street wearing sunglasses, which is followed by the first scene in which Jordan begins to sing.
-The singer is shown dancing in an eccentrically choreographed scene; one of which is with her back-up dancers, and the other, which was with a male dancer Hefa Leone Tuita, in which Jordan and the male dancer were dancing in sync.
+The singer is shown dancing in an eccentrically choreographed scene; one of which is with her backup dancers, and the other, which was with a male dancer Hefa Leone Tuita, in which Jordan and the male dancer were dancing in sync.
 Scenes also included Jordan dressed as a high-school girl eating an apple, and Jordan wearing an outfit consisting of PVC on a motorbike chewing bubble-gum.
 The video ends with screen-shots from different scenes in the video, followed by Jordan ruffling her hair, in which the camera zooms out and the text reads "ALEXIS JORDAN".